Parametric measures of variability induced by risk measures: A rule of thumb for cross comparison

 for some common choices of distributions.
 In particular, we will consider normal (N), $t$- and exponential distributions as benchmarks, and the curves of $q$ and $r$ in terms of $p$ for these distributions are plotted in Figure \ref{fig:2}.
 We observe that the values of $r$ is typically much closer to $1$ than the corresponding $p$ or $q$.
 The matching value of $q$ is smaller than the corresponding $p$ but the relationship between $q$ and $p$ is close to linear; a corresponding observation on comparing VaR and ES is noted by \cite{LW19}, where they obtained the ratios $(1-q)/(1-p)\approx 2.5 $ for normal risks and $(1-q)/(1-p)=e\approx 2.72$ for exponential risks (this corresponds to the straight line in Figure \ref{fig1d}).

-In empirical studies, it may be convenient to use the matching values for normal distribution as a rule of thumb for general comparisons; note that the location and scale parameters are irrelevant for such a comparison due to location-invariance and positive homogeneity.
+In empirical studies, it has been costumary in the literature to use the matching values for normal distribution as a rule of thumb for general comparisons; note that the location and scale parameters are irrelevant for such a comparison due to location-invariance and positive homogeneity.
 Roughly, we obtain